California State University Stanislaus

 100%

 Homework: Regular homework is expected and is a regular part of any math course.
-Your homework is due on the due date at the start of class.
+Your homework is due on the due date in Canvas and will be turned in as a pdf file in Canvas.
 Homework must be stapled and should have your name, the course and section number clearly visible (additional guidelines here).
-No late homework will be accepted.
-Homework may include problems from the book, other assigned problems, programming assignments and group projects.
+No late homework will be accepted without prior approval and may require documentation for why it is late.
+Homework may include problems from the book, other assigned problems, programming assignments, reaction papers, and group projects.

 Attendance: Regular class attendance is expected; attendance for certain activities may be required.
 Students are responsible for all announcements and in-class discussion.